-LinkedIn is the world's largest professional network at https://www.linkedin.com, with more than 450 million members in 200 countries and territories around the globe.
+LinkedIn (https://www.linkedin.com) is the world's largest professional network with more than 450 million members in 200 countries and territories around the world.
 The site allows users (workers and employers) to create their profiles and connections to other accounts in an online network of their professional relationships.
 According to Alexa, LinkedIn is the 15th most-visited website on the Internet.

-LinkedIn is created with a simple mission: To connect the world's professionals to make them more productive and successful.
-When you join LinkedIn, you get access to people, jobs, news, updates, and insights that help you be great at what you do.
+It is created with a simple mission: To connect the world's professionals to make them more productive and successful.

 The basic feature of LinkedIn is to allow its users (workers and employers) to create profiles, whereby potential candidates could show their curriculum vitae of work experience, skills, education, and training.
 The site also enables its members to make connections with each other to form an online social network representing real-world professional relationships.
 These connections can be used in a number of ways: